-▲ DANGER This symbol indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury. ▲ WARNING This symbol indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury. ▲ CAUTION This symbol indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
-Note This symbol indicates situations that may result in equipment or property damage accidents only. \Diamond This symbol indicates an action should not be completed.
+ADANGER This symbol indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.
+WARNING This symbol indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.
+This symbol indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
+Note This symbol indicates situations that may result in equipment or property damage accidents only. \bigcirc This symbol indicates an action should not be completed.

-▲ DANGER

-\odot Do not store or use flammable gas or combustibles near the unit.
+\bigcirc Do not store or use flammable gas or combustibles near the unit. \bigcirc Do not supply power to the unit until all wiring and piping are completed or reconnected and checked.
 There is risk of fire, explosion, and physical injury or death.

-O Do not supply power to the unit until all wiring and piping are completed or reconnected and checked.

 There is risk of physical injury or death due to electric shock.

-O Do not install, remove, or re-install the unit by yourself (end-user).
+\bigcirc Do not install, remove, or re-install the unit by yourself (end-user).
 Ask the dealer or a trained technician to install the unit.